- 1 How does a dehumidifier for the entire house work?

 With the map shown, you’ll be able to see what levels are the highest (and which is the lowest where you’ll probably need to invest in a good humidity system – opposite of what we’re discussing), which may require a good dehumidifier for your home.
 The darker green areas show the highest humidity, which has a higher chance of producing mold and mildew in unwanted areas throughout your house.

-If you live in these areas, then you’ll be better off installing a whole house dehumidifier system because your entire house is going to be affected by the RH in that area, not just one area of your home.
+If you live in these areas, then you’ll be better off installing a dehumidifier system for the entire home because your entire house is going to be affected by the RH in that area, not just one area of your home.

 Levels in excess of 70% can lead to major issues such as dust mite, corrosion, insect infestation, termites, and other related deterioration when there’s constant moisture.
 This is a huge concern amongst allergy and asthma sufferers and can lead to potential dangers.